Gunman angry at Maryland newspaper kills five in targeted attack

 “I’m in no position to speak, just know @capgaznews reporters & editors give all they have every day.
 There are no 40 hour weeks, no big paydays - just a passion for telling stories from our community,” he wrote.

 One of the group’s flagship papers, the Capital, plans to publish a Friday edition, several reporters with the group said.
-“I can tell you this: We are putting out a damn paper tomorrow,” reporter Chase Cook wrote on Twitter.
+“I can tell you this: We are putting out a damn paper tomorrow,” reporter Chase Cook wrote on Twitter a few hours after the shooting.

 Reporting by Warren Strobel; additional reporting by Mark Hosenball and Jeff Mason in Washington, Colleen Jenkins in North Carolina, Diana Kruzman, Tea Kvetenadze, Frank McGurty and Peter Szekely in New York, Bernie Woodall in Fort Lauderdale, Florida and Andrew Hay in New Mexico; Writing by Jon Herskovitz; Editing by Richard Chang, Grant McCool, Toni Reinhold